Cummins B Series engine: Changes over the 5.9 L ISB

 There are many changes over the previous 5.9 L ISB for the Dodge truck, the most obvious being the larger displacement.
 The 6.7 ISB had an increase of cylinder bore and piston stroke to 107x124 mm, respectively, thereby giving a displacement of 6690 cc.

 With the 6.7 L ISB came the introduction of the Variable Geometry Turbocharger (VGT).
 The VG Turbocharger was introduced to reduce turbo lag by adjusting the vanes by sliding a steel ring in the exhaust housing dependent on engine RPM creating more or less pressure inside the exhaust housing and controlling the speed of the turbocharger.
 It also works as an integrated exhaust brake system and is all controlled by an electronic actuator on the turbocharger.
-This VGT system has been an extremely common issue with the 6.7 L ISB and is typically diagnosed by the loss of the trucks exhaust brake.
+This VGT system has been an extremely common issue with the 6.7 L ISB and is typically diagnosed by the loss of the vehicle's exhaust brake.